 - Results:

-- Sodium dodecyl sulfate–polyacrylamide gel electrophoresis analysis of the anion exchange and gel filtration column fractions showed that the vWF-cleaving protease activity corresponded to a protein band of 150 Kd.
+- SDS-PAGE analysis of fractions from anion exchange and gel filtration chromatography demonstrated that the vWF-cleaving protease activity was associated with a protein band of approximately 150 kDa.

-- After reduction, it migrated with an apparent weight of 190 Kd.
+- Under reducing conditions, the same protein migrated with an apparent molecular weight of about 190 kDa.

 - A search of the human genome sequence identified the vWF-cleaving protease as a new member of the ADAMTS (a disintegrin and metalloproteinase with thrombospondin type I motif) family of metalloproteinase.